KorlaMarch/korlamarch-com/src/pages/index.md

 templateKey: index-page
 title: Khemarat Boonyapaluk
 subheading: Code + Electronics = <3
-introText: ""
+introText: .
 ---
 Hi, welcome to my little place in the internet :).
 My name is Khemarat Boonyapaluk.
 The name is rather long, so I usually go by March, or KorlaMarch in online accounts.
 I am a student studying in Computer Science Sc.B. and Engineering A.B. at Brown University with particular interests computer system, low-level software, and hardware design.

 ## What am I doing right now!

+* Firmware Engineer Intern @ Microsoft (device team, working on surface duo)
-- Starting a blog -- yes!! you heard that right, a blog is coming soon
+* Starting a blog -- yes!! you heard that right, a blog is coming soon
-- Teaching Assistant - CSCI 1380 Distributed Computer System
+* Teaching Assistant - CSCI 1380 Distributed Computer System
-- Taping out an accelerator ASIC - Efabless Open MPW Shuttle Program
+* Taping out an accelerator ASIC - Efabless Open MPW Shuttle Program
-- Monitor - Brown Design Workshop
+* Monitor - Brown Design Workshop
-- Sunlab Consultant
+* Sunlab Consultant
-- Many hard computer classes ._.
+* Many hard computer classes ._.
-- Surviving a pendamic...
+* Surviving a pendamic...